Special routes of U.S. Route 52: Bluefield truck route

 U.S. Route 52 Truck follows US 19 from the edge of downtown Bluefield to US 460, a 4-lane highway which it then follows back to regular US 52.
 The truck route bypasses several 90-degree turns and a residential neighborhood.

 Mount Airy alternate route

 U.S. Route 52A was established in 1953, replacing the old mainline US 52 through downtown Mount Airy, via Main Street.
 It was renumbered in 1960 as US 52 Business.

 Mount Airy business loop

 U.S. Route 52 Business was established in 1960, a renumbering of US 52A through downtown Mount Airy, via Main Street, Renfro Street, and Lebanon Street.
-Between 1963–1967, US 52 Business was split on one-way streets: northbound via Cherry and Renfro Streets, southbound via Main Street.
-Sometime between 1969–1972, southbound US 52 Business was removed from Main and Cherry Streets, and moved onto an extended Renfro Street.
+Between 1963 and 1967, US 52 Business was split on one-way streets: northbound via Cherry and Renfro Streets, southbound via Main Street.
+Sometime between 1969 and 1972, southbound US 52 Business was removed from Main and Cherry Streets, and moved onto an extended Renfro Street.